Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 Otherwise, you might fall prey to one of the most infamous of Linux blunders: The dreaded `rm -rf /` would delete every file on an entire drive.
 It works by forcing recursive deletion through all subdirectories.
 The `-f` flag adds insult to injury by deleting read-only files without confirmation.
 Don't do this.

-If also pays to be wary of `rm` when you use it with any wild card.
+If also pays to be wary of `rm` when you use it with any wildcard.
 The possibility always exists for you to delete the last file you ever wanted to get rid of.
 There is no easy way to undelete files in Linux.

 ### The `ps` command